nborwankar/sproingg/README.md

 Why the name Sproingg?
 ---------------------

+Sproingg is surprising, spontaneous, unexpected and fun all of which are suggested by the sound "Sproingg!".
+It is required to use an exclamation mark as in "Sproingg!" as the mere "Sproingg" does not catch the spirit of it.
+When speaking the word Sproingg! an extended 'nggg' sound as well as wide eyes and the expression of a jack-in-the-box are suggested.

 Sproingg sprung out of Couch like a ... spring, making the loud sound "Sproingg!!" in the middle of the night.
-No one new what had happened till it .. well dawned on them in the morning.
+No one knew what had happened till it .. well dawned on them in the morning.

-Sproingg is surprising, spontaneous, unexpected and fun all of which are suggested by the sound "Sproingg!".
-It is required to use an exclamation mark as in Sproingg! as the mere Sproingg does not catch the spirit of it.
-When speaking the word Sproingg! as extended 'g' sound as well as wide eyes and the expression of a jack-in-the-box are suggested.

 Does Sproingg have an acronymal (yes I did make up that word) interpretation?
 -----------------------------------------------------------------------------